-Recommendation for customer (HDO): Please reach out to Stryker Customer Care for secured decommissioning.
+Recommendation for customer (HDO): Please reach out to Stryker Customer Care for secured decommissioning of Stryker owned Smart Medic components such as (Smart Medic device, tablet).
+Components owned by HDO should follow the HDO IT policies for secure decommissioning.

 22 Cryptographic Protection & Management

-SmartMedic Solution Component: Device, Tablet and Nurse Station Application
+SmartMedic Solution Components: Device, Tablet and Nurse Station Application

-Existing Security Features: The data at rest is encrypted using a strong encryption mechanism implemented within the SmartMedic solution, which safeguards the sensitive medical data from prying eyes.
-The ability of the device to ensure unauthorized access does not compromise the integrity and confidentiality of sensitive information stored on the device.
-SmartMedic solution will handle data integrity checking mechanisms of stored health data.
-The customer only needs to provide the secure encrypted channel for the communication between the SmartMedic solution’s component i.e., the Device & Tablet, the Tablet & SmartMedic Cloud Application, SmartMedic Cloud Application and the Nurse Station Application.
+Existing Security Features: Stryker owned Smart Medic components such as (Smart Medic device, tablet) & HDO components (NSA system, Wi-Fi Access Point) both employ cryptographic protection.
+Smart medic device & tablet are designed such that Stryker made/authenticated (HDO) can only establish communication with them.
+Sensitive data, such as crypto elements (keys, tokens, certificates) are secured with cryptographic protection.
+HDO Wi-Fi access point, used in secure communication channel protected along with secured authentication credentials.
+Hence, communication between the SmartMedic solution’s component i.e., the Device & Tablet, the Tablet & Stryker Cloud, Stryker Cloud & the Nurse Station Application can be cryptographically protected.

-Recommended for the Stryker’s customers: The customer is not allowed to access SmartMedic Device and Tablet component.
-All network connections are considered in determining appropriate security controls.
-The HDO will provide the secure encrypted channel such as wireless connection like Wi-Fi (consider authentication protocols supported, such as WPA2 EAP-TLS) for the communication between the SmartMedic solution’s components i.e. the ablet and Stryker cloud
+Recommended for the Stryker’s customers:

+All HDO network connections should be considered in determining appropriate security controls.
+The HDO has to provide the secure encrypted channel such as wireless connection like Wi-Fi (consider authentication protocols supported, such as WPA2 EAP-TLS) for the communication between the SmartMedic solution’s components i.e., the tablet and Stryker cloud.

+Any information regarding cryptographic protection can be requested from Stryker.

 23 Malware Detection/Protection